Qasim-Soomro/OpenHack-25/THEMES.md

 # OpenHack'25 Themes and Project Categories
 ## Categories
-Choose **one** category for your project:Welcome to OpenHack'25!
+Choose **one** category for your project: Welcome to OpenHack'25!
 This guide will help you understand the project categories and choose the right approach for your hackathon submission.

 ### 1. Education
 Enhance learning, teaching, or educational access